lcamichigan/active-chapter-bylaws/README.md

 1. To abide by the laws, rulings, and accepted traditions of Sigma Zeta and Lambda Chi Alpha Fraternity.

-2. To pay promptly, alllegally assessed dues, charges, and fines.(CodeVIII-7)
+2. To pay promptly, all legally assessed dues, charges, and fines.(CodeVIII-7)

 3. To attend all regular meetings and all official functions of the Chapter whenever possible.